benyakirten/benyakir-writes/README.md

 ## Notes About Unit Testing

-I, as of yet, do not know how to simulate a mouseover event with specific coordinates (or just to manually set the clientX and clientY).
-This makes me unable to test the Button component's changing transform origin/position/clip-path.
-Also, I couldn't figure out how to test the CustomLink's :after pseudoelement.
+I can't figure out how to test the CustomLink's :after pseudoelement.
 When using native img elements, I couldn't figure out how to set the onerror property.
 Other than those things, I was able to test virtually every property I saw fit.
-I also found a number of errors.
-I planned to improve the filter functionality's effeciency while I was at this, but I'm getting pretty burnt out right now.
+The three big exceptions are 1. a few style properties, especially pseudo elements; 2. the category template component.
+I believe I'm running into problems because upon mount, the component loads a json file based on the category name, causing the state to update; 3. all the filter components using the new useDebounce hook were having an internal state change as soon as the component loaded.
+This usually doesn't cause a problem, but @testing-library/react cannot test state changes if this happens.
+Therefore, I had to add a special check that wouldn't modify the text search if the new text was empty and the already existing search was an empty array.
+This will never happen in real life and is an unnecessary check, but thankfully it should only cause O(2) additional time complexity per render.

-Okay, so if you run the tests, your terminal will flip out, but all the tests run correctly.
-As far as I can tell, these are eccentricities of Gatsby (and mostly come from using a styled component that inherits from Gatsby's Link component), For example, it doesn't like that I named one prop underbarSiize or that dark is a non-boolean property (or that it is)?
-It all works correctly, so I don't know.
+One last note: if you run the tests, your terminal will flip out, but all the tests run correctly.
+As far as I can tell, these are eccentricities of Gatsby (and mostly come from adding custom props to a styled component that inherits from Gatsby's Link component), For example, it doesn't like that I named one prop underbarSize or that dark is a non-boolean property (or that it is?).
+Nevertheless, it all works correctly, so I don't know.

 ## Planned Changes

 > Add the showcase pages from benyakiredits.com (it will be awhile before this happens.
 Don't hold your breath)
-> Improve the filter functionality to use hash tables instead of arrays and pre-preparing search terms during the build process
 > Add E2E testing

 ## Changelog